Public Law & Legal Theory

 This Article introduces the concept of submerged independent agencies, sheds light on their scope, and reflects upon the resulting normative implications.
 Using over forty years of data drawn from the Federal Register, the analysis reveals that when political appointees delegate their statutory authority, the majority of these powers go to civil servants rather than fellow appointees.
 This behavior appears to be driven by strategic political considerations.
 Most notably, subdelegations to civil servants in executive agencies occur more frequently during the midnight period before a presidential transition — perhaps indicating an effort to entrench preferences.
 In addition, subdelegation may be less common during periods of divided party control between the presidency and House.
 This behavior may reflect an attempt to avoid provoking congressional ire by reassigning powers that Congress had bestowed on others.

 These findings raise several legal and normative concerns.
 Many submerged independent agencies are vulnerable to constitutional challenge and raise difficult statutory questions.
 Whether the phenomenon is ultimately desirable for the administrative state is an open, empirical question.
 On the one hand, subdelegations raise the prospect of agency burrowing and entrenchment, and thus diminish political accountability.
 On the other hand, they can foster expertise and reduce ossification by dispersing decision-making authority within an agency.
 Accordingly, we consider various institutional mechanisms to help political actors navigate these tradeoffs, such as processes for reviewing actions taken pursuant to delegated authority; regular sunsets of such authority; and a more robust process of revisiting subdelegations during presidential transitions.

-Feinstein, Brian D. and Nou, Jennifer, "Submerged Independent Agencies" (2022).
-Public Law and Legal Theory Working Papers.
-729.
+Brian D. Feinstein, Jennifer Nou, "Submerged Independent Agencies", Public Law and Legal Theory Working Paper Series, No. 794 (2022).